zzzprojects/docs/entityframework-extensions.net/pages/documentations/insert-from-query.md

 ## Purpose
 `Inserting` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker` if you want to copy existing ones.
 These additional round-trips are often not necessary.

-`InsertFromQuery` gives you access to directly execute an `INSERT` statement in the database and provide a **HUGE** performance improvement.
+`InsertFromQuery` gives you access to directly execute an `INSERT` statement in the database and provides a **HUGE** performance improvement.

 ## Performance Comparisons